AMWA-TV/nmos-parameter-registers/capabilities/README.md

 Manufacturers MAY use their own namespaces to indicate capabilities which are not currently defined within the NMOS namespace (`urn:x-nmos:cap:`).
 In order to avoid collisions with simple names allocated by AMWA specifications, they MUST NOT use capability names that do not start with `urn:`.

+Note: AMWA IS-04 specifies general requirements for the construction and [use of URNs](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/2.1._APIs_-_Common_Keys.html#use-of-urns) in NMOS specifications.

 Capabilities are most used by IS-04 Receivers to indicate what they may consume, but may be used by other `caps` objects in the future, potentially to indicate what they may be re-configured to generate.

 ## Values